-Southern Area Southern Area Policy 4 (SA4): Land South of Ganger Farm, Romsey Infrastructure Infrastructure Requirements Delivery Considerations (including sources of funding) Relevant body Indicative costs surgeries would be impacted by the proposed development and area currently oversubscribed.
-Additional capacity will be required to support the development care provision in the local area.
-Community Facilities Contributions to an existing community facility will be required.
+Southern Area Policy 4 (SA4): Land South of Ganger Farm, Romsey Infrastructure Infrastructure Requirements Delivery Considerations (including sources of funding) Relevant body Indicative costs Community Facilities Contributions to an existing community facility will be required.
 None, developer contributions would be required towards an offsite, existing community infrastructure Test Valley Borough Council and the local town or parish council Calculated to address the additional need for community facilities in the local area, taking into account the proximity to existing facilities and their location.
-Green Infrastru icture Mottisfont Bats Special Area of Conservation This site will be required to assess the need for mitigation for this designation for impacts on functionally linked land.
+Green Infrastru ıcture Mottisfont Bats Special Area of Conservation This site will be required to assess the need for mitigation for this designation for impacts on functionally linked land.
 Layout and design of site as well as green infrastructure provision.
 Test Valley Borough Council Would depend on outcome of site-specific surveys.
-New Forest Special Protection Area, Special Area of Conservation The site will be required to provide mitigation which is likely to include Suitable Alternative Natural Greenspace (SANG) Developer contributions would secure mitigation.
+New Forest Special Protection Area, Special Area of Conservation and Ramsar Site The site will be required to provide mitigation which is likely to include Suitable Alternative Natural Greenspace (SANG) Developer contributions would secure mitigation.
 This may be on and/ or off-site.
 Test Valley Borough Council In accordance with New Forest Recreation Mitigation SPD.
 Solution is informed by scale and type of development.
-To be determined

-Southern Area Southern Area Policy 4 (SA4): Land South of Ganger Farm, Romsey Infrastructure Infrastructure Requirements Delivery Considerations (including sources of funding) Relevant body Indicative costs and Ramsar Site Solent Maritime Special Area of Conservation, Solent and Southampton Water Special Protection Area and Ramsar Development will be required to achieve nitrates mitigation.
+To be determined Solent Maritime Special Area of Conservation, Development will be required to achieve nitrates mitigation.
 Challenges in the mitigation required and associated costs Test Valley Borough Council and Natural England To be determined

+Southern Area Southern Area Policy 4 (SA4): Land South of Ganger Farm, Romsey

+Infrastructure Infrastructure Requirements Delivery Considerations (including sources of funding) Relevant body Indicative costs

+Solent and

+Southampton

+Water

+Special

+Protection

+Area and

+Ramsar